Kristina01111000/lavendersite/README.md

 Site hosted on bluehost

-garden name chickens picture captain at 12 weeks

-**double check that paypal can use peoples credit card info without having an account**

-To Do:

-- put bundle names in plant description on shop page
-- put bundles on seperate pages, link to those pages with brief descrption on the native plants page lavender page pictures:
-- lavender oil and jewelry she will stage photos
-- yoga in lavender field *
-- pollinators photo, stock photo blanket of marchs or bee hive for native plants page:
-- plant community bundles name of bundles think of another name if possible
-- remove the button above the logo  (contact page button)

 To Research:
-- the shop color shows up in preview, but not when published, figure out why
 - quick books wordpress plugin, easy export or automatic
 - see if woocommerce is good with bank accounts or if paypal charges for businesses